isaacdarcilla/eastvantage-phptest/README.md

 #### 2. Explain or discuss the changes or improvements you’ve made in the codes.

-We can find the rewritten code and the full-implementation in the `database` folder.
+We can find the rewritten code and the full implementation in the `database` folder.
 First, as you can see I have structured the folder in a manner in which it is easier to locate and organise files.
 The folder structure explanation below: